About the Campuses

 Downtown New Brunswick/Civic Square

 Rutgers also has a strong presence in center-city New Brunswick, where our Civic Square Building houses facilities for Mason Gross School of the Arts and the Edward J. Bloustein School of Planning and Public Policy.
 Also downtown is a constellation of health care facilities, including the Rutgers Cancer Institute of New Jersey.
 You will also find the Heldrich Hotel and Conference Center, as well as many restaurants, shops, transportation hubs, and entertainment venues.
+Learn more about Downtown New Brunswick.

 A café in downtown New Brunswick